Kristin Hubert, EdD

 “The mediocre teacher tells.
 The good teacher explains.
 The superior teacher demonstrates.
 The great teacher inspires.”
 Fueled by the quote from William Arthur Ward, I have always been driven by a desire to make a difference in education.
 As an elementary classroom teacher, I could see my influence each day in the growth of my students.
 As a school principal, I was able to see and understand what impact and inspiration can truly mean across an organization, with a mindful eye toward my work and relationships with staff, students, and their families.
 Throughout my tenure in school administration, I was fueled by my efforts to support positive relationships and resiliency in students and families from diverse and often marginalized backgrounds.
 It is my sincere hope that every student and family is able to build relationships with classroom teachers who inspire and support them.
 Relatedly, it is my hope that school leaders are the champions and advocates that today’s teachers need, building inclusive school communities where learning and relationships flourish.

-Kristin Hubert, EdD, is a faculty member at UVEI where she teaches in the Teacher and School Leadership programs.
+Kristin Hubert, EdD, is a faculty member at UVEI where she teaches in the teaching and school leadership programs.
 Additionally, Kristin is the Coordinator for Professional Education.
 She is a board member of the Vermont Principals’ Association, and remains active in support of Vermont principals seeking licensure through their local regional standards board.

 Kristin earned her doctorate in Curriculum and Instruction from Northeastern University; a Master of Arts in Educational Leadership from Castleton University; and a Bachelor of Arts in Elementary Education with a concentration in English and Literature from the University of Vermont.
 Kristin holds educator licenses in Administration (Principal, Superintendent, and Curriculum Coordinator), Special Education, and Elementary Education (preK-6).